 - If you use a lesser known treatment, blog about it to promote and educate your audience (see how Total Balance Health has done it);

-- Prepare a ‘plain English’ article about one of the conditions you treat (see how Thompsons Road Physiotherapy has done it) and
+- Prepare a ‘plain English’ article about one of the conditions you treat (see how Whittens Physiotherapy Centre has done it) and

 - If a celebrity has suffered an injury you commonly treat, piggy-back on the celebrity name and give your own take on the condition or treatment (see how Action Rehab and Gyrotonic Melbourne has done it).